Severance Agreement Negotiation Lawyers

 KM&A Employment Law Practice Areas

-Answer: If you receive any document which requires a signature in order to receive money.
+Contact a severance agreement attorney if you receive any document which requires a signature in order to receive money.

 Historically, if an employee is already entitled to receive a severance payment, whether pursuant to an employment contract, company policy, or other agreement, there is no need to sign a severance agreement to get that money.
 This notion generally does not hold true any longer.
 Employers quickly learned to attach a litany of strings so that they actually receive valuable promises from the employee.